trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdr.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

 # Complete IP Flow logger

 Trisul can be put into a mode where it does full flow logging even at ISP scale.
-This mode is typically used to meet Telco compliance requirements.
+This [IPDR mode](/docs/ipdr/ipdrmode) is typically used to meet Telco compliance requirements.
+But it is not exclusive for ISPs, various stakeholders also utilize Trisul IPDR including LEAs, Network Admins, Security teams etc.

 The name for this feature is **Trisul IPDR** ( IP Data Record)